First make sure your system meets the minimum requirements for Joomla! and Magento:

 APC (Advanced PHP Caching) is highly recommended for running Magento and there for MageBridge.
 When you have a webshop, it is important that it is able to run fast and smooth.
 Without APC this will not be the case.
 APC is not mandatory and MageBridge (and Magento) will run without it.
-You can also use alternative PHP accelerators like ZendOptimizer+, memcache or eAccelerator.
-However, we will not support performance problems unless a PHP accelerator is used.
+You can also use alternative PHP accelerators (aka OPC cachers) like ZendOptimizer or XCache.
+Note that memcache is not an OPC caching mechanism.
+We will not support performance problems unless a PHP accelerator is used.

 CURL is being used to communicate between Joomla! and Magento.
 Be warned that we have seen many hosting environments in which PHP is upgraded frequently but CURL never.
 This will corrupt the communication between PHP and CURL.
 In a good hosting environment not only PHP must be kept up-to-date but CURL as well.

 The following PHP-settings are required in both web-environments:

 Magento requires much more resources than Joomla! does, which means MageBridge will not run successfully unless these resources are available.
 We highly recommend tuning MySQL to increase performance.
 This is mostly accomplished by editing /etc/my.cnf by either yourself or your hosting party.